Jubayed-A/Computer-Technology-App/README.md

 - MVVM Architecture: The application follows the Model-View-ViewModel architectural pattern for a clean and organized codebase.

-- Room Database: Utilizes the Room persistence library for data storage, providing a local SQLite database to store notes.
+- FireBase Database: Utilizes the Room persistence library for Stor Student Information.

-- Filtering and Sorting: Allows users to filter notes based on priority (high, medium, low) and sort them accordingly.
-- Search Functionality: Provides a search feature to find notes based on titles and     subtitles.
+- Responsive Desing With Third Party Laibrery.
 - Responsive UI: Designed with responsive UI elements, including a StaggeredGridLayoutManager for a visually appealing layout.
-- Light/dark mode customised based on your phone them.
+- Light/dark mode customized based on your phone them.

 ### Technologies Used

 We've embraced modern technologies to make this app robust and efficient:

-- MVVM and Stateflow.
+- Recycler View
+- Card View
+- Google Material Design
-- Room Database.
+- FireBase Database.
 - View Binding.
 - Navigation components with Safe Args Kotlin-Parcelize.
 - Pagination (manual implementation).